Agoric/documentation/main/getting-started/ertp-introduction.md

 any `payment` made in Quatloos.
 You can also claim the `payment` either as a new `payment` to yourself or a `purse` you control.

-`Issuers` should be gotten from a trusted source and then relied upon as the decider of whether an untrusted `payment` is valid.
+`Issuers` should be retrieved from a trusted source and then relied upon as the decider of whether an untrusted `payment` is valid.